 For God’s sake, let it alone!
 Look at me — I have been composing for many years, yet no-one in England took any notice of me till a German said my music was good.

 The first step in analyzing Elgar’s Tasso fragment is to consider its source.
 Tasso’s heroic poem La Gerusalemme liberata mythologizes the capture of Jerusalem by an army of Christian knights during the First Crusade.
 Like his muse Tasso, Elgar was a self-professed Roman Catholic who publicly dedicated many of his major works to God.
 The rampant and corrosive secularism of modern scholarship readily explains their callused and shallow insouciance towards the Tasso fragment.
-Glossed over by career academics blinded by a sclerotic secular weltanschauung, the inescapable Christian character of the Tasso fragment proves to be a robust forensic tool for uncovering the famous melody that serves as the contrapuntal twin to the Enigma Theme, and the hidden friend eulogized in Variation XIII.
+Glossed over by career academics blinded by a sclerotic secular weltanschauung, the inescapable Christian character of the Tasso fragment proves to be a robust forensic tool for uncovering the famous melody that serves as the contrapuntal twin to the Enigma Theme as well as the hidden friend eulogized in Variation XIII.
 Like the Mendelssohn and Longfellow fragments cited in Variation XIII and at the conclusion of the expanded Finale respectively, the Tasso fragment is a multitiered cipher.

 Three Tasso Anomalies

 Simon Singh explains in his seminal work The Code Book, “Cracking a difficult cipher is akin to climbing a sheer cliff face: The cryptanalyst is seeking any nook or cranny that could provide the slightest foothold.”
 Singh makes a compelling case for tackling complex ciphers by honing in on their anomalies, features that stand out as incongruous and out of place.
 Legacy scholars such as the imperturbable Julian Rushton are quite adept at identifying and cataloging the minutiae of sundry anomalies in the Enigma Variations, yet they are utterly incapable of detecting or decrypting any cryptograms.
 That disparity is largely accounted for by their collective embrace of the specious assumption that the Enigma Variations hold no cryptograms, obviating the necessity for conducting a rigorous or disciplined search.
-The dominance of such an obtuse opinion constitutes a classic case of confirmation bias codified by a peer review process straight-jacketed by a crafty cabal of platitudinous pedants bereft of credence who assiduously exclude from consideration any counterexamples to their naive narrative.
+The dominance of such an obtuse opinion constitutes a classic case of confirmation bias codified by a peer review process straight-jacketed by a crafty cabal of platitudinous pedants bereft of credence who assiduously exclude from consideration any counterexamples to their knavish narrative.

 A veritable mountain of evidence overwhelmingly demonstrates the Enigma Variations are riddled with ciphers that dislodge the identities of the hidden melody on which the entire work is based, and the name of a secret friend memorialized in Variation XIII.
 The recognition that the Enigma Variations harbor a cornucopia of ciphers demands a fresh reappraisal of the Tasso fragment with an emphasis on its anomalous features.
 There are three distinct anomalies associated with Elgar’s use of literature in this case.
 The first is that he altered the original quotation from the third to the first person.
 The second is that the date is incorrect because Jerusalem Delivered was published in 1581, not 1595.
 The third is that Elgar’s translation is partially inaccurate because brama means desire, not essay.
 These irregularities are the keys to unlocking Elgar’s Tasso Ciphers.